bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.1 Introduction

 [The Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01) regulates mining activities in British Columbia (B.C.) – from early exploration to development, production, reclamation, closure, and post-closure.
 A permit must be in place before any work in, on, or about a mine can occur.
 A B.C.
-Mines Act Permit credential issued according to this Governance Framework (GF) grants the credential holder the same rights as a permittee holder in receipt of a paper and/or digital copy of a B.C.
+Mines Act Permit credential issued according to this Governance Framework (GF) provides proof the credential holder has been issued a B.C.
 Mines Act Permit.

 Further information can be found online:
  - [B.C.
 Mine Information](https://mines.nrs.gov.bc.ca/)